Who We Are

 - Periodically provide in-court advocacy for clients alongside legal advocates, by explaining Post-Release Plans and other social-service aspects relevant to the client’s legal case;

-- Actively participate in the design and growth of the social services program through the creation of best practices, feedback solicitation, and staff development
+- Provide support in the design and growth of the social services program through the creation of best practices, feedback solicitation, and staff development.

 This list is illustrative and not intended to be a complete classification of all job functions or tasks.